jruels/core-k8s/labs/multi-tier/index.md

 ```
 NAME           TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)    AGE
 kubernetes     ClusterIP   10.96.0.1      <none>        443/TCP    34m
-redis-master   ClusterIP   10.107.62.78   <none>        6379/TCP   56s
+redis-leader   ClusterIP   10.107.62.78   <none>        6379/TCP   56s
 ```

-## Start up the Redis Slaves
+## Start up the Redis followers
-Although the Redis master is a single pod, you can make it highly available to meet traffic demands by adding replica Redis slaves.
+Although the Redis leader is a single pod, you can make it highly available to meet traffic demands by adding replica Redis followers.

-### Create Redis Slave Deployment
+### Create Redis follower Deployment
 Deployments scale based off of the configurations set in the manifest file.
 In this case, the Deployment object specifies two replicas.
 If there are not any replicas running, this Deployment would start the two replicas on your container cluster.
 Conversely, if there are more than two replicas are running, it would scale down until two replicas are running.

-Apply the Redis slave deployment
+Apply the Redis follower deployment
 ```
-kubectl apply -f manifests/redis-slave-deployment.yaml
+kubectl apply -f manifests/redis-follower-deployment.yaml
 ```

 Confirm it’s running successfully.